-The analyte can be identified based the scattering light with on nephelometry.
-As light passes the the light intensity will cuvette decrease which is detected bv turbidimetry.^[14.]
+The analyte can be identified based the light scattering with on nephelometry.
+As light passes the the light will cuvette intensity decrease which is detected by turbidimetry.[14.]

 Application: Measuring the concentrations of immunocomplexes, e.g. IgA, IgM, IgG levels or the levels of light chains (e.g. in multiple myeloma), complement levels